ianallannz/vote/blog/final-call-vote.md

 #### Vote!

 Like you mean it, because it does mean something, it makes a difference, it really does.

+Find those voting forms on the fridge, on the table by the door, or under the pile of bills you don't want to face.

+If you don't have voting forms and you're not enrolled, <a href="https://www.gdc.govt.nz/council/2025-elections/vote#heading-2" target="_blank"><strong>you CAN still cast a special vote at a place near you</strong></a>&#8599;.

 One more time for the campaign trail: